Drömmar (Dreams, 2018)

 What do you dream about when you have to flee your home, and when you do not have a home, food or friendly faces around you?

 “Dreams” evolves around questions about hopes and future asked to people that have left their home countries for Sweden, in an attempt to learn more about their thoughts about the future.

 The work also contains texts by female Arabic poets from around the year 1000 dealing with subjects of longing, of loving despair and of wishes for the future.

-First performance at Lund International Choral Festival October 2018 by Batoul Ardat och Yazan Alqaq (actors), Ali Sabah (oud), Celia Linde (guitar), Saxenborn singers (choir), Joachim Saxenborn (conductor), Stefan Klaverdal (computer)
+First performance at Lund International Choral Festival in October 2018 by Batoul Ardat och Yazan Alqaq (actors), Ali Sabah (oud), Celia Linde (guitar), Saxenborn singers (choir), Joachim Saxenborn (conductor), Stefan Klaverdal (computer)

 Made possible by contributions (financial or otherwise) from